odilioo/ca-1-group-assessment-oa/README.md

 - **Generic Queue Implementation**
   - `StorageInterface<T>` — defines a generic storage interface
   - `QueueStorage<T>` — linked-list–based FIFO queue with capacity control

+## 🔍 Search Features
+The application supports multiple search options:
+- **By Name:** Find items that contain a given name or partial text.
+- **By Weight:** Search for items within a weight range (e.g., 100g–500g).
+- **By Best-Before Date Range:** Search for food items with best-before dates within a specific time frame.

 ## 🧩 Project Structure
 ```